Channing Mann Administrator of the Year

 - Be a current member of SHAPE America and shall have held such membership for at least three (3) years.

-- Candidates shall have served as a full-time administrator/supervisor of physical education in K-12 for a period of at least seven (7) years.
+- Candidates shall have served as a full-time administrator/supervisor of physical education in K-12 for a period of at least five (5) years.

-- Demonstrate leadership in K-12 physical education at the national, regional, and/or state level.
+- Demonstrate leadership in K-12 physical education and/or health education at the national, regional, and/or state level.

 - Demonstrate service to the profession through publications, presentations, workshops, in-services, etc.